agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract.md

 ---
 ![2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract](/images/error1.png "2019-5-27-Recognizing-Text-in-Error-Box-Images-with-PyTesseract")

-All of us face many errors throughout the day

-What I aim here in this post is to be able to contribute to the automated IT Desk solutions.
+What I aim here in this post is to be able to get images or screenshots containing error boxes and feed them into PyTesseract after some operations in OpenCV to recognize text so that I can classify them by the type of error and take actions accordingly.
+Thus, the workload of IT Help Desks could be reduced after this automation.

-Imagine one of your customers is using your software and they've just had an error and it's been displayed into their screen.

-Steps

 **Python Code Block:**

-First of all, I imported necessary packages and added argument parser for easy use of command line; then, I assigned a for-loop to go through my dataset and applied some basic computer vision operations such as resizing, converting the images of interest to the grayscale, blurring and thresholding them.
+First of all, I imported necessary packages and added argument parser for easy use of command line; then, I assigned a for-loop to go through my dataset and applied some basic computer vision operations such as resizing, converting the images of interest to the grayscale, blurring and thresholding them before proceeding further which is quite a common practice in almost every single computer vision application.

 ```python